 - 27) Staff and pupils must adhere to the child protection policy. - 28) If a child is hurt accidentally, they should be immediately reassured, and the adult should check that he or she is safe.
-The incident must be reported immediately to the designated line manager.

-29) Action should be taken immediately should there be a discrepancy of reports between a child and the personal assistant, particularly with reference to time spent alone together.
+The incident must be reported immediately to the designated line manager and recorded appropriately within accident and incident reporting procedures. - 29) Action should be taken immediately should there be a discrepancy of reports between a child and the personal assistant, particularly with reference to time spent alone together.